ykamal/react-marvel-movie-maker/README.md

 The goal is to demonstrate javascript code in react.
 The UI looks ...decent, but not amazing as that was not a goal for this project.

 ## Inspiration
 - **No Frameworks**: To refrain from using React frameworks like Remix or Next.
 To simply use Vite to create a fast react application to demonstrate that ability.
+Demonstrate usage of default and custom react hooks.
 - **Demonstrate HTML API usage without any libraries**: The project uses HTML `Drag & Drop` API usage without using any NPM libraries.
 To also demonstrate limits on such action by a MAX parameter on the droppable component.
 - **Demonstrate browser API usage**: This project uses `LocalStorage` to persist data between different sessions.
 This persists the `App` state's movies list.
 This does not use a 3rd party library, rather react's `useEffect` hook with the `Context API`.
 - **No UI Libraries**: To simplify CSS styling, I am using `Tailwind`.
 But no other UI libraries should be in use.
 To demonstrate matters like `animation` and `grid` with `responsiveness`.